4096void/tj-notes/data-structure+algorithm/linked-list/intersection-of-two-linked-lists-easy.md

 So:

-Linked list A distinct part, A: a1 -> a2 -> a3
+listA distinct part, A: a1 -> a2 -> a3
-Linked list B distinct part, B: b1 -> b2 -> b3 -> b4
+listB distinct part, B: b1 -> b2 -> b3 -> b4

 listA + listB = A + C + B + C
 listB + listA = B + C + A + C
 A + B + C = B + A + C

 So just compare above two linked lists' listNode directly one by one, then will get the intersection node finally.

 ```java
 public ListNode getIntersectionNode(ListNode headA, ListNode headB) {